Tenant Wakes Up With Landlord Towering Over Him

-So basically, the tenant (my friend’s friend) was due to pay rent last week via direct debit.
+So, basically, the tenant (my friend’s friend) was due to pay rent last week via direct debit.
 But for some reason or another, the transaction failed, consequently the landlord wasn’t best pleased.

-Apparently, the landlord didn’t have the patience to call the tenant to find out why the rent hadn’t been paid.
-Instead, he deemed it appropriate to (this is the good part) let himself into the property, go upstairs into the tenant’s bedroom, wake him up, and then order him to make a quick journey to the cash point.
-Bearing in mind, this happened during the morning of the day when rent was due.
-By right, the tenant still had the rest of the day to pay.
+Apparently, the landlord didn’t have the patience to contact the tenant via traditional and rational means (e.g. text message or phone call) to find out why the rent hadn’t been paid.
+Instead, the landlord deemed it appropriate to (this is the good part) transport himself over to the property, let himself in, navigate himself upstairs into the tenant’s bedroom, tower over the tenant while he’s asleep, wake him up, and then order him to make a quick journey to the cash point to make the payment.

 I almost didn’t believe it, but I’m assured the story is legit.

-The tenant sounds like a complete pussy
+Yes, the tenant sounds like a complete pussy

-If I was a tenant and my landlord pulled that shit on me, I’d grab the closest solid object next to my bed (most likely my arse-dildo) and beat him with it.
-But for some reason, the tenant didn’t resist and obeyed the landlord’s request.
-I don’t know if the tenant enjoyed being dominated or whether he was just completely oblivious to his rights.
-I’m also unsure about which party is more in need of psychiatric attention.
+If I was the tenant and my landlord pulled that shit on me, I’d grab the closest solid object next to my bed (most likely my arse-dildo) and beat him with it.

 This situation is almost as bizarre (and comical) as the tenant that wanted to know if it was acceptable for her landlord to go through her underwear draw *slaps forehead*.